Volcanoes and Earthquakes School Workshops

 Workshops for the topic Natural Disasters

 Occurring at plate boundaries, volcanoes, or volcanic eruptions are the way in which gasses and molten lava are vented from within the earth's crust.
 There are different types of volcanoes and different types of volcanic eruptions.
 Beginning as a series of earthquakes caused by the pressure building up beneath the earth's surface, a volcano may vent gas or even lava over an extended period of time, or it may erupt more spectacularly, send a huge plume of gas high into the atmosphere, causing pyroclastic flows, landslides or significant lava flows.
-Our volcano workshops can help illustrate all of these events for your children, in fun and imaginative ways.
+Like many of our Physical Geography workshops, our volcano workshops can help illustrate all of these events for your children, in fun and imaginative ways.

 There are plenty of examples you can use to illustrate your volcanoes lesson.
 Perhaps the most famous volcano is Vesuvius, whose eruption in AD 79 destroyed the Roman cities of Pompeii and Herculaneum.
 Early examples that were caught erupting on film include Mt St Helens in America, and Mt Pinatubo in the Philippines.
 While more recently, the volcanic activity in Grindavik, Iceland was in the headlines.